kb789/Musical-Moods-App/README.md

 ## Description

-The Book Cloud App allows users to create an account, store the books that they've read or are reading, and see the subject matter of these books represented as a word cloud.

-First, the user creates an account with an email or password, or they can sign in with their Google account.
-They add books by inputting the ISBN.
-Once the book is added, the title, author, and description of the book is autoamtically populated.
-The user can click on "My Books" in the navigation bar and see the subjects of all their books in the format of a word cloud.
+The Musical Moods App allows users to search for a song by title and artist.
+The app will return the title of the album the song was on and an image of the album cover.
+It will also return an image that represents the "mood" of the song, based on the valence measure provided by the Spotify API map.

 ## Technologies Used